bmir-radx/radx-data-dictionary-specification/radx-data-dictionary-specification.md

 __Value Status__: OPTIONAL (default value is `false`).

-The `Cardinality` field in the data dictionary specifies whether a field is expected to be single valued or muti-valued in a datafile.
+The `Cardinality` field in the data dictionary specifies whether a field is expected to be single valued or multi-valued in a datafile.
 Multiple values in datafile field MUST be separated with a pipe character, without surrounding white space.
 Acceptable values for the cardinality field in the data dictionary are either `single` (the associated datafile field has at most a single value) or `multiple` (the associated datafile field may have multiple values).
 If no value is specified then the default value of `single` is assumed.

 As an example, consider a "symptoms" field which can accept multiple values within a single datafile field and thus has a cardinality of `multiple`.
 The data file for such a field may look like this: